aimms/how-to/Articles/264/264-tune-cplex-options.rst

 .. note::

-    Please be careful when you are tuning: you must always ensure that you have one or more instances that are a good representation of all possible instances.
-If the instances you are tuning are not representative for all possible instances, you will over tune to one specific instance.
-This might lead to worse performances with the tuned settings for all instances combined.
+    Take care when tuning; always ensure that you have a few instances that are a good sample of the range of possible instances.
+If the instances you are tuning are not representative for all possible instances, you will tune to one specific instance but risk decreasing performance for all instances overall.

 .. include:: /includes/form.def